radiant-systems-lab/radiant-systems-lab.github.io/about.md

       </div>
       <div class="text-wrapper">
         <p>
-          The history of the RADIANT Systems Lab traces back to the Data, Infrastructure, Computation, and Environments (DICE) Lab at <a href="https://www.depaul.edu/Pages/default.aspx">DePaul University</a>, which focused on foundational research in data provenance, computational reproducibility, and optimization within complex systems and virtual environments.
-Today, the RADIANT Systems Lab continues this tradition and actively collaborates with researchers and scientists worldwide to advance the frontiers of reproducible and data-driven computing.
+          The RADIANT Systems Lab traces its origins to the Data, Infrastructure, Computation, and Environments (DICE) Lab at <a href="dice.cs.depaul.edu">DePaul University</a>, which advanced the understanding of data, infrastructure, computational problems, and environments.
+DICE focused on foundational research in provenance data, systems and infrastructure for computational reproducibility, optimization and decision problems within complex systems, and the exploration of virtual environments relevant to reproducibility.
+Building on this legacy, the RADIANT Systems Lab continues to push the frontiers of reproducible and data-driven computing, actively collaborating with researchers and scientists worldwide.
         </p>
       </div>
     </div>